 - Search for National Scholarships with a trusted search engine.

 - Don’t forget that parent and student employers, professional organizations or trade unions are also good sources of scholarships.

 2) Pay close attention to DEADLINE DATES on the applications.
-If letters of recommendation are required, ask the writer at least two weeks in advance of the deadline so that they have time to write a thoughtful recommendation.
-Any scholarship applications requiring a transcript, should be turned into the JHHS College/Career Center at least TEN SCHOOL DAYS IN ADVANCE of the deadline date.
+If letters of recommendation are required, ask the writer at least three weeks in advance of the deadline so that they have time to write a thoughtful recommendation.
+Any scholarship applications requiring a transcript, should be ordered through Parchment TEN SCHOOL DAYS IN ADVANCE of the deadline date.